WestGermanGenomeCenter/circrna_detection/doc/README.md

 ![Alt text](example_tsv_file.png?raw=true "head of example tsv out file")

 These files are summarized in step r06a,b,c that result in a .mat1 file for each pipeline.
-Annotation is added, data is summarized and results in a .mat2 file (r07a,b,c).
+The columns in this fle are: circRNA coordinates, strand, samplename, detected quantity, quality, quality, refseq annotation Annotation is added, data is summarized and results in a .mat2 file (r07a,b,c).
 These pipeline-specific matrix2 files are then voted (circRNA coordinates are overlapped and filtered based on only 3/3 overlaps) and finally then normalized, resulting in three normalized and voted circRNA datafiles as the main output of this pipeline.
 An example output file is given with example_output_norm_voted_dcc_hg19.csv